-After you receive a definitive diagnosis, every member of our team will meet with you and review your records.
-This includes a head and neck surgeon, radiation oncologist and medical oncologist.
+After you receive a definitive diagnosis, every member of our team will meet with you and review your records to formulate a head and neck cancer treatment plan.
+Most head and neck cancer treatment plans include a head and neck surgeon, radiation oncologist and medical oncologist.

 Then our tumor board (a weekly meeting of head and neck cancer experts, including physicians, nutritionists and swallowing therapists) will meet to discuss a personalized treatment plan that is right for you.
 Once the tumor board agrees, we will present you with a final treatment plan.
-Treatments usually include:
+Head and neck cancer treatments usually include:

 Your treatment and/or combination of treatments will depend on the size of the tumor(s), shape, where it is growing, how fast it is growing and what other structures of the head and neck it may be affecting.